A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 To conclude it all: Why can’t I let go of my ex?

-You can’t let go of your ex because you’re hung up on this idea of perfect love or relationship.
+You can’t let go of your ex because of intense feelings like pain, hurt, love, and disappointment.